Shopify/shopify-function-wasm-api/README.md

-# Shopify Function WASM API
+# Shopify Function Wasm API

-A high-performance API for building Shopify Functions using WebAssembly (WASM).
+A high-performance API for building Shopify Functions using WebAssembly (Wasm).

 ## Architecture

-The WASM API consists of these main components:
+The Wasm API consists of these main components:

 1. **Provider (`provider/`)**
-    - Implements low-level WASM operations for:
+    - Implements low-level Wasm operations for:
         - Reading function input
         - Serializing the function output